Fragrant Sumac, Squaw Bush Sumac and Skunk Bush.

 Rhus trilobata is great for a bird garden.

-Rhus trilobata's foliage turns a different color in the fall and type is deciduous.
+Rhus trilobata's foliage turns a different color in the fall, type is deciduous and has fragrance.

 Rhus trilobata's flower color is yellow.